O. Rogeriee Thompson: Federal judicial career

 On April 13, 2009, United States Senators Jack Reed and Sheldon Whitehouse announced that they were recommending that President Obama nominate Thompson to the United States Court of Appeals for the First Circuit, to fill the seat left vacant by First Circuit Judge Bruce M. Selya's transition to senior status at the end of 2006.
 On October 6, 2009, Obama formally nominated Thompson to the seat on the First Circuit.
 She was confirmed by the Senate on March 17, 2010 by a 98–0 vote.
-She received her commission on March 30, 2010.
+She received her commission on March 30, 2010 and became the first African American and the second woman to serve in this position.
 She assumed senior status on September 21, 2022.

 In August 2017, Thompson dissented when the en banc circuit rejected a lawsuit seeking to give Puerto Ricans the right to vote in U.S. federal elections.

 In July 2020 Thompson was part of an appellate court decision that vacated the death sentence and overturned three of the firearm convictions of Boston Marathon bomber Dzhokhar Tsarnaev, and referred the matter back to the lower courts.
 The appellate court cited errors in the sentencing proceedings that found Dzhokhar guilty and condemned him to death; however, the appellate court upheld the life sentence for Dzhokhar.

-Tsarnaev's death sentence was reinstated by the Supreme Court on March 4, 2022.
+Tsarnaev's death sentence was reinstated by the U.S. Supreme Court on March 4, 2022.

-Personal
+Personal life

 Thompson lives in Cranston, Rhode Island.
 She has three children.